yt-project/yt/doc/source/developing/creating_derived_fields.rst

      (*Advanced*) Should this field appear in the dropdown box in Reason?
 ``not_in_all``
      (*Advanced*) If this is *True*, the field may not be in all the grids.
-``output_units``
-     (*Advanced*) For fields that exist on disk, which we may want to convert to other fields or that get aliased to themselves, we can specify a different desired output unit than the unit found on disk.
 ``force_override``
      (*Advanced*) Overrides the definition of an old field if a field with the same name has already been defined.